* Adopted by the pre-sessional working group for the seventy-fifth session (25 and 26 July 2019).

 Optional Protocol to the Convention and amendment to article 20 (1) of the Convention

-23.Please provide the Committee with a timeline for the State party’s accession to the Optional Protocol to the Convention on the Elimination of All Forms of Discrimination against Women and for the acceptance of the amendment to article 20 (1) of the Convention.
+23.Please indicate whether progress has been made towards the ratification of the Optional Protocol to the Convention and the acceptance of the amendment to article 20 (1) of the Convention concerning the meeting time of the Committee.